Catalytic triad

-A catalytic triad is a set of three coordinated amino acids that can be found in the active site of some enzymes.
+A catalytic triad is a set of three coordinated amino acid residues that can be found in the active site of some enzymes.
 Catalytic triads are most commonly found in hydrolase and transferase enzymes (e.g. proteases, amidases, esterases, acylases, lipases and β-lactamases).
 An acid-base-nucleophile triad is a common motif for generating a nucleophilic residue for covalent catalysis.
 The residues form a charge-relay network to polarise and activate the nucleophile, which attacks the substrate, forming a covalent intermediate which is then hydrolysed to release the product and regenerate free enzyme.
-The nucleophile is most commonly a serine or cysteine amino acid, but occasionally threonine or even selenocysteine.
+The nucleophile is most commonly a serine or cysteine, but occasionally threonine or even selenocysteine.
 The 3D structure of the enzyme brings together the triad residues in a precise orientation, even though they may be far apart in the sequence (primary structure).

 As well as divergent evolution of function (and even the triad's nucleophile), catalytic triads show some of the best examples of convergent evolution.
 Chemical constraints on catalysis have led to the same catalytic solution independently evolving in at least 23 separate superfamilies.
 Their mechanism of action is consequently one of the best studied in biochemistry.

 History

-The enzymes trypsin and chymotrypsin were first purified in the 1930s.
-A serine in each of trypsin and chymotrypsin was identified as the catalytic nucleophile (by diisopropyl fluorophosphate modification) in the 1950s.
+In the 1950s, a serine residue was identified as the catalytic nucleophile of trypsin and chymotrypsin (first purified in the 1930s) by diisopropyl fluorophosphate modification.
 The structure of chymotrypsin was solved by X-ray crystallography in the 1960s, showing the orientation of the catalytic triad in the active site.
 Other proteases were sequenced and aligned to reveal a family of related proteases, now called the S1 family.
 Simultaneously, the structures of the evolutionarily unrelated papain and subtilisin proteases were found to contain analogous triads.
 The 'charge-relay' mechanism for the activation of the nucleophile by the other triad members was proposed in the late 1960s.
 As more protease structures were solved by X-ray crystallography in the 1970s and 80s, homologous (such as TEV protease) and analogous (such as papain) triads were found.
 The MEROPS classification system in the 1990s and 2000s began classing proteases into structurally related enzyme superfamilies and so acts as a database of the convergent evolution of triads in over 20 superfamilies.
 Understanding how chemical constraints on evolution led to the convergence of so many enzyme families on the same triad geometries has developed in the 2010s.

-Since their initial discovery, there have been increasingly detailed investigations of their exact catalytic mechanism.
+Researchers have since conducted increasingly detailed investigations of the triad's exact catalytic mechanism.
 Of particular contention in the 1990s and 2000s was whether low-barrier hydrogen bonding contributed to catalysis, or whether ordinary hydrogen bonding is sufficient to explain the mechanism.
 The massive body of work on the charge-relay, covalent catalysis used by catalytic triads has led to the mechanism being the best characterised in all of biochemistry.